patrickjaja/flameshot-imgur/README.md

 This package is **fully automated** with nightly builds:
 - **Daily at 3 AM UTC**: GitHub Actions checks for new Flameshot releases
 - **When a new version is detected**:
-  - PKGBUILD is regenerated with the latest version and checksums
+  - PKGBUILD is updated with the latest version and checksums
-  - Updates are committed to the `aur` branch
+  - Changes are committed to the main branch
-  - The `aur` branch is pushed directly to AUR's master
+  - A separate clone pushes only PKGBUILD/.SRCINFO to AUR (avoiding subdirectory issues)
   - A GitHub release is created for tracking
 - **Users receive updates** through their AUR helpers automatically within 24 hours